Today at least 73 countries have adopted such measures.

 4.

-At 75 per cent, the tax levied on sugary soft drinks, candies, pure sugar and cocoa products in The Bahamas is the highest in the world.
+At 75 per cent, the tax levied on sugary soft drinks, candies, pure sugar and cocoa products in Bermuda is the highest in the world.
 In its first 14 months it raised US$5,402,000 in revenue, which has been used for funding health and wellness initiatives.

 5.